-In line with best practice in the recruitment and selection of persons to work with children, all Clane GAA coaches and mentors are Garda vetted and are required to attend a child protection workshop.
+In line with the GAA Code of Behaviour (Underage) and the recruitment and selection of persons to work with children, all Clane GAA coaches and mentors must:

-To get garda vetted please follow the following process:
+To complete the Garda vetting process, please follow the following steps:

 *It is recommended to use the Chrome browser on your laptop/desktop